-Passing the written examination is required for taking the oral examination.
-The principal focus of the oral examination will be the dissertation proposal.
-Again, it is to be diagnostic and prognostic.
-It is recommended that the oral examination not to exceed three hours in duration.
+The principal focus of the oral examination will be the dissertation proposal and BME core competencies.
+Again, it is to be both diagnostic and prognostic, as detailed above.
+It is recommended that the oral examination not exceed three hours in duration.